Issue policies

 • Issues that were triaged and dismissed after an earlier test do not trigger actions.

-• Builds will break when new and existing critical or high severity issues are detected.
+• For tests run using Bridge, builds will break when new and existing critical or high severity issues are detected.

 • An email notification is sent to Organization Admins when new critical or high severity issues are detected.